NorahAlghomayjan/nd0067-c4-deployment-process-project-starter/README.md

 ![Sign-In](/assets/sign-in.png "Sign-In")

-### Documentaions:
+### Documentations:

-1. Screenshots of the AWS can be found in: /assets/AWS
+1. **Screenshots of the AWS** can be found in: /assets/AWS
-2. A screenshot of CircleCI Pipeline can be found in: /assets/CircleCI-Screenshots
+2. **A screenshot of CircleCI Pipeline** can be found in: /assets/CircleCI-Screenshots
-3. A screenshot of CircleCI Environment variables can be found in: /assets/CircleCI-Screenshots/circleci-env-variables.png
+3. **A screenshot of CircleCI Environment** variables can be found in: /assets/CircleCI-Screenshots/circleci-env-variables.png
-4. A screenshot of CircleCI Config File can be found in: /assets/CircleCI-Screenshots/circleci-config.png
+4. **A screenshot of CircleCI Config File** can be found in: /assets/CircleCI-Screenshots/circleci-config.png
-5. Docs folder in : /Docs
+5. **Docs folder** in : /Docs